 On April 1, 2022, the Company acquired an interest in PCS-Mosaic Co-Invest L.P. ("PCS-Mosaic"), a private investment fund for a purchase price of approximately \$23,600.
 The fund is primarily invested in specialized software development and training services.
-The Company will account for its investment as an equity method investment as the Company does not have a controlling financial interest.
+The Company accounts for its investment as an equity method investment as the Company does not have a controlling financial interest.
 The Company has not elected the fair value option to account for PCS-Mosaic which will be carried at cost, plus or minus the Company's share of net earnings or losses of the investment, subject to certain other adjustments.
-The Company's share of net earnings or losses of the investment of tax on the Company's consolidated statements of operations.
+The Company's share of net earnings or losses of the investment is included in Income (loss) of associated companies, net of tax on the Company's consolidated statements of operations.
 Dividends received from the investee reduce the carrying amount of the investment.
-Due to the timing of receiving financial information from its PCS-Mosaic, the Company will record its share of net earnings or losses on a one quarter lag basis.
+Due to the timing of receiving financial information from PCS-Mosaic, the Company will record its share of net earnings or losses on a three month lag basis.